beloglazov/openstack-centos-kvm-glusterfs/doc/src/tutorial.md

 (@) `04-glusterfs-start.sh`

-This script starts the GlusterFS service, and sets the service to start on the system start up.
+This script starts the GlusterFS service, and sets the service to start during the system start up.

 ```Bash
 # Start the GlusterFS service